9dots/9dots.io-pages/OurGd1O.md

 type: lesson
 org: 9dots
 title: "Stop Motion Core Values: Collaboration"
+objective:
-objective: SWBAT define collaboration and use it to create a stop motion with multiple moving characters.
+  - Define collaboration and use it to create a stop motion with multiple moving characters
 id: "9dots-OurGd1O"
+blurb: "In this lesson, students collaborate with a partner to create a stop motion.
+Discuss with students the importance of collaboration.
+Students demonstrate learning by developing a stop motion with multiple moving characters."

 ---

-## Lesson Overview
-In this lesson, students collaborate with a partner to create a stop motion.
-Discuss with students the importance of collaboration.
-Students demonstrate learning by developing a stop motion with multiple moving characters.

 ## Setup